 Step 3: Clean the Door Thoroughly

 Wipe the entire door with a damp cloth to remove dust and grime.
 For greasy or heavily soiled doors, use a mild detergent solution.
-Let the door dry completely before painting.
+Make sure the door is fully dry before you start painting.

 Step 4: Sand the Door (If Necessary)